 Pro tip: Use the Inbox Pause feature to control when you receive emails and reduce distractions during focused work.

 Superhuman is a powerful email management software for professionals interested in optimizing their email workflow.
-It has built-in AI features like instant replies, email triage, automated email drafting, and voice and tone match to improve email productivity.
+It has built-in AI tools like instant replies, email triage, automated email drafting, and voice and tone match to improve email productivity.

 You’ll also get read statuses, follow‑up reminders, and a split‑inbox view to prioritize what matters.